 It’s important to choose the right software because the last thing you want to do is have multiple tools with the same features.
 That's why we went ahead and did the hard work of finding the best tools to make up a well-rounded tech stack.

-Here are nine marketing agency software options to consider in 2022 to take your business to the next level:
+Here are fourteen marketing agency software options to consider in 2022 to take your business to the next level:

 Marketing agencies always juggle a ton of projects at once and with various different clients.
 To manage the several moving parts in an agency, many businesses will (smartly) prioritize project management software.